 investigates the visual rhetoric involved in travel, migration, and immigration.
-Starting with a research-based process, Chun edits various passports and immigration documents from her own archives, as well as from her friends and family.
-The collected documents are recontextualized into landscapes, abstractions, and concrete poetry.
+Starting with a research-based process, various passports and immigration documents from my own archives, as well as from friends and family are collected and edited.
+The selected documents are digitally redacted and recontextualized into large-scale landscapes, abstractions, and concrete poetry.
 On Paper

 reinterprets the pre-existing iconographies and symbols of Homeland, and examines the meanings embedded within the bureaucracy of place and identity.